 Entry-level electric cars have a shorter range (100km+) than petrol cars.
 High-end cars with large batteries (500km+ range) cost more.
-Battery prices are dropping significantly, meaning entry-level cars can be fitted with larger and larger batteries, increasing the distance they can drive7.
+Battery prices are dropping significantly (80% drop from 2010 to 20167), making electric cars steadily cheaper.
 On average New Zealand drivers travel 28km per day8, and 95% of days within 125km5.
-Electric cars can be charged at home overnight and be 'full' in the morning, so affordable electric cars remain practical for most daily journeys.
+Electric cars can be charged at home overnight and be 'full' in the morning, so affordable electric cars are practical for most daily journeys.
 The census shows over half of New Zealand households have two or more cars9, suggesting many could drive electric but keep a backup fuel car.
 The dashboard displays how far you can drive with remaining battery.